mhmd-azeez/awesome-asp-net-core-api/README.md

 ### 14.3 Cross-Site Scripting (XSS)

-Cross-Site Scripting (XSS) is a security vulnerability which enables an attacker to place client side scripts (usually JavaScript) into web pagesMore Information.
+Cross-Site Scripting (XSS) is a security vulnerability which enables an attacker to place client side scripts (usually JavaScript) into web pages.
 You can prevent it by sanitizing inputs from the user.

+#### More Information

 - [Prevent Cross-Site Scripting (XSS) in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/cross-site-scripting)